PoonLab/courses/PATH9577Q/Assignments/inclass7.md

 ```

-3. [Noonan-like syndrome](http://elm.eu.org/diseases/) is a genetic condition characterized by
+3. [Noonan-like syndrome](http://elm.eu.org/diseases/) is an autosomal dominant condition characterized by macrocephaly, short stature, developmental delays and an elevated risk of congenital heart defects.
+One cause of this condition is a serine to glycine mutation creates a novel N-myristolation motif, which leads to aberrant targeting of [SHOC2](https://ghr.nlm.nih.gov/gene/SHOC2) to the plasma membrane.
+The regular expression for this motif is: `^M{0,1}(G)[^EDRKHPFYW]..[STAGCN][^P]`.

+In the following space, describe this motif in plain language (use Q1 as an example):

+   1.
+   2.
+   3.
+   4.
+   5.
+   6.
+   7.